qiime2/docs/source/tutorials/moving-pictures.rst

      --i-distance-matrix cm1441/unweighted_unifrac_distance_matrix.qza \
      --m-metadata-file sample-metadata.tsv \
      --m-metadata-category BodySite \
-     --o-visualization cm1441/unweighted-unifrac-body-site-significance.qzv
+     --o-visualization cm1441/unweighted-unifrac-body-site-significance.qzv \
+     --p-pairwise

    qiime diversity beta-group-significance \
      --i-distance-matrix cm1441/unweighted_unifrac_distance_matrix.qza \
      --m-metadata-file sample-metadata.tsv \
      --m-metadata-category Subject \
-     --o-visualization cm1441/unweighted-unifrac-subject-group-significance.qzv
+     --o-visualization cm1441/unweighted-unifrac-subject-group-significance.qzv \
+     --p-pairwise

 .. question::
    Are the associations between subjects and differences in microbial composition statistically significant?
 How about body sites?
-What body sites appear to be most different from each other?
+What specific pairs of body sites are significantly different from each other?

 Again, none of the continuous sample metadata that we have for this data set are correlated with sample composition, so we won't test for those associations here.
 If you're interested in performing those tests, you can use the ``qiime diversity beta-correlation`` and ``qiime diversity bioenv`` commands.